rajit906/FloVD/README.md

 - **News**: ```2025/05/02```: We have updated the code for `FloVD-CogVideoX`.
 We will release dataset preprocessing and training codes soon.

-## Table of Contents
+- **News**: ```2025/02/26```: Our paper has been accepted to CVPR 2025.

 ## Quick Start

 ### Prompt Optimization

-As mentioned in [CogVideoX](https://github.com/THUDM/CogVideo), we recommend to use long, detailed text prompts to obtain better results.
+As mentioned in [CogVideoX](https://github.com/THUDM/CogVideo), we recommend to use long, detailed text prompts to get better results.
 Our FloVD-CogVideoX model is trained using text captions extracted from [CogVLM2](https://github.com/THUDM/CogVLM2).

 ### Environment